IBM/kar/docs/KAR.md

 KAR includes actor SDKs to facilitate the implementation of such REST servers.
 For instance, the JavaScript SDK for KAR makes it possible to define an actor type by means of a class declaration.
 An actor instance is simply an instance of that class and its methods are the methods of the actor.
-The SDK handles the mapping from actor IDs to object references.
+Multiple actor types may be defined by means of multiple classes.
+The SDK handles the mapping from actor types and IDs to object references and implements the required routes of a REST server.

-Application components may support multiple actor types.
+An application component may offer a service and at the same time hosts actors by implementing a REST server capable of both.

 ### Actor Lifecyle